Approach to teaching Personal, Social, Health, Relationships and Economic Education PSHRE at St Margaret's

 During the first half of the summer term 2021, we consulted on our approach to the new statutory relationships education.
 This consisted of an Initial letter to parents sent out at the beginning of the term as well as a questionnaire where parents could give their views - this closed on the last day of the half term (Friday 28th May).
 Follow up conversations/ more information to those parents who requested this took place on the first week back after May half term.
 The following information abut the school's plans to teach RSE was made available to parents as part of the consultation process.

 - The school's proposed RSE policy outlines how this subject will be taught as well as the aims for RSE in general.
 In addition the policy gives details about the delivery of RSE, roles and responsibilities, monitoring arrangements and parents' right to withdrawal.

-- The long term planning document outlines the themes the PSHE content are grouped into and the key learning in each year group.
+- The long term planning document outlines the themes the PSHRE content are grouped into and the key learning in each year group.